 When is the Halo Infinite release date?
 There isn’t one yet, but now that Microsoft has announced the new Halo game we can at least give you all the latest Halo Infinite trailers and gameplay details.

-Microsoft certainly started its E3 2018 conference off with a bang by officially unveiling a new Halo game.
+Microsoft certainly got fans of 343 Industries’ space game in an excitable tizzy by officially unveiling a new Halo PC game in 2018.
 We have very few details to go on, but we do know that Master Chief is back for another special sci-fi shooter.
-The Halo Infinite reveal trailer doesn’t actually reveal much, besides that the game is coming, but we’re very excited to see what 343 Industries has in store for its next FPS.
+The Halo Infinite PC reveal trailer doesn’t actually reveal much – besides that the game is coming – but we’re very excited to see what 343 Industries has in store for its next FPS.

 Despite the announcement, we’re not expecting to get Halo Infinite release date, gameplay, and story details for a while yet.
-343 has still got us excited though, and so we have collected together every last scrap of information we know about the upcoming first-person shooter.
-Here are all the latest details on Halo Infinite.
+343 has still got us excited, though, and so we have collected together every last scrap of information we know about the upcoming first-person shooter.
+Here are all the latest details on Halo Infinite for PC.

 Halo Infinite release date

 When is Halo Infinite coming out?
-During Microsoft’s E3 2018 conference, we didn’t get a Halo Infinite release date, but don’t expect it to land on PC soon.
+We didn’t get a Halo Infinite release date at Microsoft’s E3 2018 conference, but don’t expect it to land on PC soon.
 According to a 343 Industries blog post the developer said that the game has “a long way to go.”

-That wait might end up being at least a year, if not more.
-Lets not forget that building games, especially triple-A behemoths the size of a Halo game, takes time.
-In addition, a rumour initiated by an insider source talking to Thurrotthas suggested that the game may ship in two parts: we might have to count down the days until the end of 2019 before we can enjoy a new dose of Halo single-player and all the way until 2020 before we can dive into multiplayer.
+That wait might end up being at least a year, if not more – however we will see Halo Infinite at E3 2019.
+Lets not forget that building games, especially triple-A behemoths the size of a Halo PC game, takes time.
+In addition, a rumour initiated by an insider source talking to Thurrott has suggested that the game may ship in two parts: we might have to count down the days until the end of 2019 before we can enjoy a new dose of Halo single-player and all the way until 2020 before we can dive into multiplayer.
 This insider source also revealed the title ‘Halo Infinite’ in advance of the E3 reveal, so there is potentially some truth in this.